oegea/passager-password-manager/README.md

 * Get inspiration, without just copying them, from services like Google Drive, or apps like Finder.
 A password manager should be as easy-to-use as a file explorer is.
 * Use third-party services (firebase) for authentication and database, to reduce the risk of implementing a property login system or administrating a database system.
 * Decouple the application as much as possible from firebase, to reduce efforts if a service provider change is needed on a future.
-* Handle encryption of data on the client's browser, using secure and trusted dependencies to implement the encryption algorithms.
+* Handle encryption of data on the client's browser, using native APIs to perform crypto operations.
 * Ensure that team sharing features do not reduce software security.

 ## Most relevant dependencies

 * `@mdi/js` and `@mdi/react`, to require and render material design icons.
 * `create-react-app`, and all dependencies included in the default template are used to build the project foundation and scaffolding.
-* `crypto-js`, to call encryption algorithms from the browser.
 * `react-i18next` and `i18next`, to translate the app to different languages.
 * `styled-components`, is used to style components.